How Long Does Probate Take in Missouri? (6-12 Months)

 There are other short-form probate processes as well, such as a Determination of Heirship (where the assets are > $40,000 and it has been more than 1 year since death), and various Refusal of Letters applications reserved for spouses, minor children, and creditors of the estate.

-Tips for Expediting the Process
+Tips for Speeding Up the Probate Process

 Frequently Asked Questions